Census takers played a critical role in the 2020 Census.

 In July, they began visiting homes that hadn't responded to the census.
 These census takers are legally bound to protect your information.

-You might see census takers in your neighborhood for a few different reasons:
+But that's not the only role they play.
+You may have seen census workers in your neighborhood for a few different reasons: